Wooper is something of a fan-favorite: and for good reason. She’s just so flippin’ adorable.

 Plus, that soothing baby-blue color and round, blubbery little child-body?
 Love ’em, gotta protect ’em.
 And plugging the animal’s neck-frills with swampy detritus is a great way to work in a little whimsical hint of her actual nature.

 This thing captures all the charm of the baby Pokémon trend without feeling like a tacked-on design that only exists to serve its evolutions.
 It turns out, that’s what happens when you design a Pokémon around an actual infant form of an animal.

 And Quagsire is every bit as lovable in her own way.
 Look at her smile and wave; she’s just so happy to be here!
 Who doesn’t love a Quaggy?

 I deeply appreciate that while the rest of her has gotten more complex – flippery limbs with digits, a dorsal ridge, and a more continuous body – she still has this dorky simplicity to her.
-If anything, I think her eyes got smaller where her mouth got bigger, which gives her the same childlike innocence as Wooper.
+If anything, I her eyes got smaller where her mouth got bigger, which gives her the same childlike innocence as Wooper despite her more delevoped proportions.
 That harmless look plays so nicely into her being something of a trickster design – which we’ll get to in a moment.
 It’s just a package that works really well as a whole.